arielsalminen/detectMQ.js/README.md

 For demo go to [http://viljamis.com/detectmq/](http://viljamis.com/detectmq/)

 #### Features:
- * Only 272 bytes minified and gzipped
+ * Only 253 bytes minified and gzipped
  * Trigger events on pageload and on window resize
  * Custom threshold time before events trigger

 ### Problems:
 Opera and Firefox seem to return PropertyValue with quotes and webkit without, so I'm currently stripping out all quotes from the string.
 Might cause some problems.

-Doesn't work on iOS 4.3 and on older Android devices, but if you anyway use mobile first approach that shouldn't be a problem.
+Doesn't work on iOS 4.3 and on older Android devices (yet, but I will work on this later to make it happen), but if you anyway use mobile first approach that shouldn't be a problem.

+Need to write documentation.